18F/Modular-Contracting-And-Agile-Development/pages/projects/industrial-funding-reports.md

 ## What was the intervention?

-Federal vendors making sales through the Federal Supply Schedules are required to pay a fee— the industrial funding fee (IFF)—that covers the cost of operating the program.
+Federal vendors making sales through the Federal Supply Schedules are required to pay a fee—the industrial funding fee (IFF)—that covers the cost of operating the program.
 The size of the IFF payment owed is a fraction of the total sales made.
 To know how much vendors sold, the government uses an online website where vendors self-report the quantity of total sales.
 To promote vigilant self-reporting of sales, GSA piloted an electronic signature box at the beginning of its online reporting portal.

 ## What was the impact?